 By Stefan Nilsson, Roppongi Rocks

-Amorphis’ new album “Queen of Time” will be released on 16th May Ward Records in Japan and on 18th May via Nuclear Blast internationally.
-The band will perform in Japan again in mid-June.
+Michael Schenker Fest’s new album “Revelation” will be released on 20th September by Ward Records in Japan and Nuclear Blast internationally.
+Michael Schenker Fest will tour Japan once again in March 2020.